Frequently Asked Questions

 43. Q. What can a grand jury do if a proposed interviewee refuses to attend the interview?

-A. As a first step, the foreperson can try to determine the reason for the refusal and persuade the person to attend the interview.
-If the person still refuses to appear, the grand jury could ask its legal advisor to contact the reluctant interviewee.
-As a last resort, and if the person resides within California, a judge, the district attorney, or a district attorney’s investigator may issue a subpoena on the grand jury’s behalf, compelling the person to attend the interview as a witness.
+A. As a first step, the person scheduling the interview should try to persuade the person to attend the interview.
+If they still refuse to attend, the grand jury could ask its legal advisor to contact the reluctant interviewee.
+As a last resort, and if the person resides within California, a judge, the district attorney, or a district attorney’s investigator may issue a subpoena on the grand jury’s behalf, compelling the person to attend the interview.
 (PC §939.2)

 44. Q. Can a grand jury conduct an interview by phone or by using a virtual meeting service?

-A. While in-person interviews are always preferable, CGJA believes that a grand jury is not prohibited from conducting an interview by conference call or by using an electronic meeting service.
+A. CGJA believes that a grand jury may conduct an interview by conference call or by using a virtual meeting service such as Zoom or Microsoft Teams.
 However, care must be taken to confirm that the interview cannot be overheard by others.
 And there must always be at least two jurors present and able to hear the whole content of the interview.
-(PC §916) If the interview is to be recorded, at the beginning of the interview, all the participants must identify themselves and consent to the recording (and anyone joining late must also do so) in order to comply with California’s all-party consent wiretapping law.
-(PC §632)
+(PC §916)

 45. Q. May a grand jury record an interview?
 May the interviewee?

-A. A grand jury may record an interview, but only with the consent of all participants, including the interviewee.
-(See FAQ #44).
-An interviewee has no right to record the interview.
+A. A grand jury may record an interview, whether it is in person or remote.
+However, this may be done only with the consent of all participants, including the interviewee.
+(PC §632) An interviewee has no right to record the interview.
 The grand jury should refuse to allow an interviewee to record, or even take notes, in order to protect grand jury confidentiality.

 46. Q. Must a grand jury conduct an exit interview?

 A. Penal Code section 933.05(d) allows a grand jury to meet with a representative of the entity it investigated to read and discuss the findings contained in the final draft of the report.
 CGJA calls this meeting, which is conducted in an interview format, an “exit interview.”
-While an exit interview is not required by law, CGJA highly recommends it so that the grand jury can confirm that its findings are accurate and up to date.
+While an exit interview is not required by law, CGJA highly recommends the use of exit interviews so that the grand jury can confirm that its findings are accurate and up to date.

-47. Q. How can the grand jury protect a witness?
+47. Q. How can the grand jury keep the identity of an interviewee confidential during an investigation?

 anchor Questions Regarding Grand Jury Reports: